Influenza and the Flu Vaccine

 No matter how careful and fastidious a person may be, during a brisk Flu season, exposure is likely to occur.
 Therefore, the Flu vaccine is universally recommended as safe and reasonably effective prevention.
 Everyone 6 months of age and older should seriously consider getting the Flu vaccine.
 The CDC and infectious disease experts highly recommend it for the very young, pregnant ladies, senior adults over 65, and persons with chronic disease and compromised immunity.

-Recently, we experienced one of the worst flu seasons in the last 40 years resulting in approximately 900,000 hospitalizations and 80,000 deaths including 180 children.
-Sadly, 80% of the children that died did not receive the Flu vaccine.
+Last year the Flu season was one of the worst in the last 40 years resulting in approximately 900,000 hospitalizations and 80,000 deaths including 180 children.
+Sadly, 80 % of the children that died did not receive the Flu vaccine.

 The vaccine requires 2 weeks for full immunity to develop and the typical duration of immunity in the average person is 3-4 months.
 The month of October is prime time to get the vaccine and the CDC recommends that children who have never had the vaccine, should receive a booster injection several weeks after the initial injection.